Back End Issues in Algolia's Magento Open Source and Adobe Commerce Extension

 Monitoring the queue

-Since version 1.8 of our extension, a screen is added in the Magento administration.
-This screen can be found by navigating to Stores > Algolia Search > Indexing Queue.
-This page contains a grid, displaying the contents of the indexing queue.
-It provides an easy way to monitor the amount of operations the queue needs to perform.
+From version 1.8 of the extension, there’s a monitoring page (at Stores > Algolia Search > Indexing Queue).
+This page contains a grid displaying the contents of the indexing queue.
+It lets you monitor the number of operations the queue needs to perform.

-The operations listed can also be viewed in detail by clicking the ‘view’ link.
-Any error occurring during the job will be logged in the Error Log attribute.
+You can see details of each operation by clicking the ‘view’ link.
+Any error occurring during the job is logged in the Error Log attribute.

-At the top of the page, a recommendations section will be shown, to help you configure and optimize the queue in the best way possible.
+At the top of the page, the recommendations section helps you configure and optimize the queue in the best way possible.

-If the Indexing Queue is performing normally, the amount of jobs on the page should decrease every 5 minutes (don’t forget to refresh).
-When the amount of operations doesn’t decrease, please make sure the queue is set up properly.
+If the indexing queue performs as expected, the number of jobs should decrease every 5 minutes (don’t forget to refresh the page).
+If the number of operations doesn’t decrease, ensure that the queue is correctly set up.

-Finally, since version 1.8 of our extension, any failing operation that reached the maximum amount of retries will be archived in the algoliasearch_queue_archive table.
-This can be another useful place to check for error logs, since we automatically store the last encountered error along with the job.
+From version 1.8 of the extension, any failing operation that reached the maximum number of retries is archived in the algoliasearch_queue_archive table.
+This is another good place to check for error logs since the last encountered error is stored along with the job.